SAMTok: Representing Any Mask with Two Words

 We propose SAMTok, a discrete mask tokenizer that can tokenize masks into textual special words and detokenize the textual special words into masks, which can transform masks into a new language for MLLMs to learn like regular text data.
 As shown in Figure 1, our proposed SAMTok can convert diverse masks into textual special tokens and accurately reconstruct the corresponding masks.
 Through SAMTok, any MLLM can acquire powerful pixel-wise capabilities by learning like language data through supervised fine-tuning and reinforcement learning, without any additional architectural modifications or specialized loss design.

-SAMTok
+SAMTok Architecture

 Tokenizer